 Cloud observability tools offer visibility into your cloud infrastructure.
-They collect data from various sources to help you understand your applications’ performance.
+They collect and correlate logs, metrics, and traces from various sources to help you understand your applications’ performance.
 The tools enable you to monitor, optimize, and troubleshoot your cloud environment.

 In this guide, we’ll share why cloud observability is important and the best tools to consider.